lubenjamin/Cell_Simulation/doc/DESIGN_PLAN.md

 ## Team Responsibilities

 We are going to do this in two stages.
 In the first part: we will each code one of the MVC classes.
 The controller class will be barebones but still allow us to check the view and model classes.
-The next step is fleshing out the Runner class, file reader, and finishing the controller class(es).
+The next step is fleshing out the Main class, file reader, and finishing the controller class(es).

 * Team Member #1
 	Stage 1: Controller